jhsul/george/README.md

 GEORGE is basically a static site whose build system consists of the following steps:

 1. A crawler scrapes all relevant info from oscar.wpi.edu.
-This includes both DOM elements from the site HTML and calls to the OSCAR API.
+This includes both DOM elements from the site HTML and direct calls to the OSCAR API.
 2. This data is restructured and stored in a MongoDB database.
-3. The GEORGE frontend is generated from React code using [Next.js static site generation (SSG)](https://nextjs.org/docs/basic-features/data-fetching/get-static-props)
+3. The frontend is generated using [Next.js static site generation (SSG)](https://nextjs.org/docs/basic-features/data-fetching/get-static-props)
+4. The static site is served with GitHub Pages

 <p align="center">
 <img src="public/pipeline.png"/>